The spiritual world is not straightforward

 Many won't reign with Him in the end, but His commitment to having us

 mature and prosper won't ever change.
 This saying also goes with

-Christ's role as Judge for the faithless (Romans 2:16; 2 Timothy 4:1), which I will speak of later.
+Christ's role as Judge for the faithless or unsaved (Romans 2:16; 2 Timothy 4:1), which I will also speak of later.

 example of God's faithfulness despite our unfaithfulness is Peter's

 denials.
 Jesus said Peter would disown or deny Him three times, using